HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \subsubsection{First iteration}

-For the first baseline model to be sent to the engineering team (WP5), it was selected the box-shaped geometry, which was found to have better neutronic performance than the cylindrical-shaped moderator.
-An alternative box-shaped geometry was analyzed in \cite{D4.2}, and, while the performance was comparable to the selected geometry, the heat load was significantly higher, and therefore it was discarded.
+For the first baseline model, a box-shaped geometry was selected, which was found to have better neutronic performance than the cylindrical-shaped moderator.
+Two box-shaped geometries were initially investigated, giving a similar neutronic performance.
+The geometry with the lower heat load was selected in the continuation of the project.

-For the selection of the dimensions, among the three optimization criteria chosen for input into the optimization code Dakota~\cite{Dakota_6.18} (sum of intensities, sum of brightness, and NNBAR intensity), it was selected the sum of brightness.
-The reason for this choice is that, for a fixed dimension of the emission window (as was the case in all these optimizations), the sum of brightness gives equal weights to NNBAR and WP7, and is the de facto equivalent to optimizing for intensity, when the size of the window is fixed.
-However, among the many results provided by Dakota, with the criteria of maximization of the sum of brightness, it was selected the one that gives more intensity to NNBAR, while still having a high intensity to WP7.
-Such geometry has the following parameters:
+For the selection of the dimensions, among the three optimization criteria chosen for input into the optimization code Dakota~\cite{Dakota_6.18} (sum of intensities, sum of brightness, and NNBAR intensity), the sum of brightness for the two openings was selected.
+The reason for this choice is that, for a fixed dimension of the emission window (as was the case in all these optimizations), the sum of brightness gives equal weights to NNBAR and WP7, and is the de facto equivalent to optimizing for intensity for each of the two emission windows.
+However, among the many results provided by Dakota, with the criteria of maximization of the sum of brightness, in this first iteration a preference was given to the ones giving more intensity to NNBAR, while still having a high enough intensity to WP7.

-The Be filter was introduced into this model adjacent to the NNBAR and WP7 emission surfaces as an efficient reflector of neutrons with wavelengths below about 4\,Å leading to a considerable gain in cold neutron intensity (see \cref{Section_Effect_BeFilter_REH}).
+The Be filter was introduced into the model adjacent to the NNBAR and WP7 emission surfaces as an efficient reflector of neutrons with wavelengths below about 4\,Å, leading to a considerable gain in cold neutron intensity (see \cref{Section_Effect_BeFilter_REH}).

-The dimensions of the moderator are \qtyproduct{45x47x24}{cm} for width (parallel to the proton beam), length (perpendicular to the proton beam) and height, and two \SI{11}{cm} thick Be filters on both the NNBAR and WP7 sides.